 I had been running a AB biased amplifier for 6 months and so the locals had gotten used to the sound quality of my previous amplifier.
-When I hooked this amplifier up I thought that it might sound less clean on the air due to its class C biasing, but I also am aware of the clean in = clean out saying in regards to amplifiers.
-I was very surprised at the results as were most of the locals.
+When I hooked this amplifier up I thought that it might sound less clean on the air due to its class C biasing.

-This amp sounded great on the air and the locals and my friends in DX land who I talked to couldn't even tell that I had switched amplifiers.
+This amp sounded good on the air and my friends in DX land who I talked to couldn’t even tell that I had switched amplifiers.
 I was easily seeing a solid 240 watts which is pretty close to the maximum 260 listed on the Xforce website.
 The amp would key around 80 watts with a 1 watt deadkey and swing upwards from there.

 I ran this amp for a week in the mobile and made a ton of DX contacts and I got a lot of good reports.

 The other thing that surprised me with this amplifier was how well it performed on SSB.
 I got a lot of feedback from people and everyone said it sounded great on SSB.
 Even when I tried running it with some of my radios that are “dirtier” in terms of splatter I didn’t get any bad comments or feedback.